SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/invitation/index.md

 uid: help-en-invitation
 title: Creating follow-ups with your associates
 description: Creating follow-ups with your associates
-author: SuperOffice RnD
+author: Bergfrid Dias
-so.date: 06.29.2022
+so.date: 10.04.2023
-keywords: diary, follow-up
-so.topic: howto
+keywords: diary, follow-up, invitation, appointment, meeting so.topic: howto
 language: en
 ---